Mr. Forbush and the Penguins: Shooting

+Reshoots

 According to Forbes, penguin footage shot by Arne Sucksdorff on location in Antarctica did not cut smoothly into scenes involving humans shot in the studio.
-He says the Boulting Brothers and Launder and Gilliat, then on the Board of British Lion "were adamant that drastic changes had to be made.
+He says the Boulting Brothers, Frank Launder and Sidney Gilliat, then on the Board of British Lion "were adamant that drastic changes had to be made.
 They insisted that the director be replaced together with the leading lady and that the Boultings take over the rescripting and reshooting with Hayley Mills, then Roy Boulting’s wife, recast as the female lead.
 I felt that such drastic surgery was bound to make matters worse at such a late and critical stage but I was outvoted and landed with the unhappy task of conveying these decisions to those concerned."

-Filmink later argued " it boggles the mind that" Forbes "allowed someone as green as Al Viola to direct Forbush which involved having to match footage with scenes shot in Antarctica."
+Teddy Darvas, an editor working at EMI, had wanted to work on the movie ("a wonderful script") but lost the job to Bernard Gribble; according to Darvas the film was "a mess" and Gribble "was very, very unhappy.
+He went in one day to these two Americans and he said something which I always give him screen credit for but I say this in front of directors and producers, always naming him.
+He went in and he said 'You know you had a six month option on my goodwill and that has just expired'."

 Viola was replaced by Roy Boulting and Susan Fleetwood by Hayley Mills.
-John Hurt was angry at this and Bryan Forbes of EMI had to spend an entire evening persuading him not to quit.
+John Hurt was angry at this and Bryan Forbes of EMI claimed he had to spend an entire evening persuading him not to quit.
 Filming involving Hayley Mills took place in November 1970 at Shepperton Studios.

+Madeleine Smith, who had been cast as Hurt's girlfriend, recalled she was also cut from the film, along with Madhav Sharma, saying "I was told to go and forget the stills and the photographs and take them home quick... it was to be a vehicle for Haley rather than Susan Fleetwood starring in it.
+And Susan Fleetwood was a fantastic, RSC actress.
+I think it was a foolish move."

 Anthony Shaffer, the screenwriter, recalled it as "a fairly chaotic movie which had the young John Hurt capering about the Atlantic slinging rocks at Skuas with a Roman balista, in a vain attempt to protect penguins' eggs from their deprivations.
 I'm not sure that it all added up, though my younger daughter assures me... it's her favourite film of mine."
 He added that the female lead "was replaced after the first rough assembly and it was the only film I know of in which a stage direction was delivered as spoken dialogue.
 It didn't matter.
 No one noticed - which should generally tell you something about the respect accorded the screen writer's craft."

 Sidney Gilliat then on the board of British Lion called the film "a terrible hodgepodge" and felt Bryan Forbes "made a great mistake putting Hurt in it instead of [Michael] Crawford."